EugenMayer/docker-image-azure/README.md

  - golang `1.19`-`1.20` builds
  - tauri with node [`18`] and rust [`1.71.0`] builds

-Usually builds are available for `buster`,  `bullseye` and `bookworm`, but see the tag list for all the details.
+Usually builds are available for `buster`,  `bullseye` and `bookworm`, but check the [tag list](https://github.com/EugenMayer/docker-image-azure/pkgs/container/azure/versions) yourself for all the details.